patrick005/ProjectC/README.md

 2025-03-23
 Create ProjectC repository.
 Create individual branches for each collaborator.
-Generate project structure based on the MCU model.
+Generate project structure based on the MVC model.